phonedude/cs895-f22/assignments/frew/week-14-extending-edgi/README.md

 ### Are there additional paired mementos considering archives beyond the Wayback Machine?

+Yes, there are 8,500 additional paired mementos beyond the 9,144 found in the original paper.

 * read_edgi.py - extract URI-Rs to feed into memgator
 * get_timemaps.py - get the 30,000 timemaps for URI-Rs without paired mementos
 * count_empty_timemaps.py - count how many timemaps are empty